 Jesus died that we could truly live in freedom.

 On Palm Sunday the people shouted Hosanna, they wanted Jesus to save them and that was exactly why he came.

-Jesus overturned the tables in the temple because he felt passionately that it should be free to get to God.
-He believed in this so much that he gave his life to make that freedom to get to God available for us all to receive.
+Jesus overturned the tables in the temple because he felt passionately that it should be free for people to get to God.
+He believed in this so much that he gave his life to make that freedom available for us all to receive.

-Jesus had given his followers the everyday reminder of bread and wine to help them to know that his body was broken and his blood was shed for them.
+Jesus had given his followers the bread and wine as a reminder that his body was broken and his blood was shed to save us.

-Jesus endured so much as he approached his death and he endured it because he loves us.
+Jesus endured so much as he approached his death and he endured it until the end because he loves us.

 Because of the joy awaiting him, he endured the cross, disregarding its shame.
 (Hebrews 12.2)